 Research & Validation Reports

-Better Biosecurity has developed a proprietary micro-spray system for applying a safe, non-toxic, and organic disinfectant (Paerolyte) within a livestock facility to eliminate viruses and bacteria.
+Better Biosecurity has developed a proprietary micro-spray system for applying a safe, non-toxic, and organic disinfectant (Paerolyte) within a livestock facility to eliminate viruses and bacteria both in the air and on surfaces.
 Paerolyte (formerly known as Paerosol) is an EPA-registered medical grade disinfectant which has repeatedly demonstrated up to 6-log reductions (99.9999%) in dozens of pathogens including Influenza A (H5N1), H1N1(Swine Flu), MG, MRSA, PRRSV, E. Coli, C. Diff, Salmonella, Pseudomonas and African Swine Fever Virus.

 Full Research Papers Available Upon Request